-If you’re interested in having Zbig Rybczynski speaking, lecture, masterclass or participate in Q&A, please contact us using the form (follow the link below).
-Please include as much information as possible including: date, time, location, budget & organization so that we can respond as quickly as possible.
+If you're interested in having Zbig Rybczynski speak, lecture, conduct a masterclass, or participate in a Q&A, please contact us.
+Kindly include as much information as possible, such as the date, time, location, budget, and organization, to help us respond to your inquiry as quickly as possible.
+Thank you.

 Live Q&A with Filmmaker

 Recorded Q&A with Filmmaker (send us your questions and we will tape the answers)

 If you are interested in discussing a specific film or Zbig Rybczynski's films in general, his technology, and inventions, then book Zbig today!
 Want to hear behind-the-scenes facts from sets with Mick Jagger, Yoko Ono, and Grandmaster Flash?
 Or perhaps you want to know what Zbig did with John Lennon's cigarettes?
 Whatever it may be, book Zbig today to hear all about it!
 BOOK ZBIG TODAY!